RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Introduction

-To bridge this gap, we propose a new jailbreak attack, \textsc{\textbf{Red Queen Attack}}, which constructs multi-turn scenarios to conceal malicious intent by pretending to be a protector while accusing someone else of the wrongdoing.
-As shown in \Cref{fig:model_comparison_combined}.(a), the \textsc{Red Queen Attack} first claims the friend is building a bomb and then, under the guise of reporting to authorities, asks for a plan to verify against the real one.
-We craft 40 scenarios using Llama3\footnote{\url{https://huggingface.co/meta-llama}} based on different occupations (e.g., police) and relations (e.g., friends), with varying turn lengths.
-We then select 100 harmful actions from each category in BeaverTails~\citep{ji2024beavertails} and combine actions with our scenarios, resulting in 56,000 data points for multi-turn attacks with concealment scenarios.
+To address this challenge, we formalize it from a Theory of Mind perspective and propose a new jailbreak attack, \textsc{\textbf{Red Queen Attack}}, which constructs multi-turn scenarios to conceal malicious intent by pretending to be a protector while accusing someone else of the wrongdoing.
+As shown in \Cref{fig:main_figure}, the \textsc{Red Queen Attack} first claims the friend is planning some harmful actions~(e.g. build a bomb) and then, under the guise of reporting to authorities, asks for a plan to verify against the real one.
+We generate 40 multi-turn concealment scenarios using Llama3.1-70B~\citep{touvron2023llama} based on different occupations (e.g., police) and relations (e.g., friends), with varying turn lengths.
+We further combine scenarios with 14 harmful action categories from BeaverTails~\citep{ji2024beavertails}, resulting in 56K data points for multi-turn concealment jailbreaks.